FREVA-CLINT/climatereconstructionAI/demo/README.md

 The evaluation produces 5 netCDF files contained in the `output` folder:
 - `demo-1_gt.nc` corresponds to the original dataset
-- `demo-1_mask.nc` contains the masks corresponding of the missing values
+- `demo-1_mask.nc` contains the masks corresponding to the missing values
 - `demo-1_image.nc` is `demo-1_gt.nc` after applying the masks `demo-1_mask.nc`
 - `demo-1_output.nc` is the infilled dataset (all values being infilled)
 - `demo-1_output_comp.nc` is the **composite output dataset**: it is the original dataset `demo-1_gt.nc` where the missing values have been replaced by the values from `demo-1_output.nc`